 The open forum is currently LOCKED to guests, to new members, and to standard members who registered before 30 April 2017.
 You’re welcome to read as much as you like, but we’re not allowing new posts or accepting new members except for our students.

-If you’re a GET STARTED student, CLIENT HUNTING student or MENTORING student, you should be able to read *and* write posts in the open forum when you’re logged in.
-Client Hunting students should also have access to a private Client Hunters forum – scroll down below the open forum on this page.
+GET STARTED students, CLIENT HUNTING students and MENTORING students should be able to read *and* write posts in the open forum after logging in.
+Client Hunting students should also have access to a private Client Hunters forum – scroll down to the bottom of the forum homepage to find it.
 If you’re a student and you don’t have access to the things I just described (or you don’t have a forum login yet), email firstname.lastname@example.org and I’ll set that up for you.

 Please consider registering